GeorgeNAL/NALathletics-blog/_posts/2021-07-19-how-to-find-place-long-jump-shot-field-event.md

 ### 2. Find an athletics stadium near you

 Our top-level search brings up all the athletics stadiums near you.
-The stadium is the high school, the university, the (rarely) public or private sports complex.
-Within each stadium are the facilities: the individual throws circles, jump pits, javelin runways and the track itself.
+The stadium is the collection of athletics facilities at the high school, university or (rarely) public or (more rarely) private sports complex.
+Within each stadium, then, are the event facilities: the individual throws circles, jump pits, javelin runways and the track itself.

 ### 3. See if they have your field event's facilities

 Once you select a stadium, the icons will show you which disciplines - run, jump, throw - the stadium supports.
-Not every stadium will have facilities for all events, though, so click through the dropdowns or check the shield logos to see if they have what you’re looking for.
+Not every stadium will have facilities for all events in a discipline, though, so click through the dropdowns or check the shield logos to see if they have what you’re looking for.
 If not, move on to the next nearest stadium.

 ### 4. Remember these 3 words